mikolasan/mikolasan.github.io/src/markdown/make/free-circuit-drawing-software.md

 title: Free circuit drawing software
 ---

+Plan for this Saturday: find a software where I can easily draw schematics for my experiments.
+I need two versions: one colorful with breadboard, Arduino boards and many wires; and more important version is simplistic black and white diagrams (not those vermilion green!).

 ## Tested

 I've made a video about these circuit schematics tools.
 It's on my YouTube channel.